maritsandstad/noresm_qad_diagnostic/README.md

 # noresm_qad_diagnostic

-A quick and dirty diagnostic tool for NorESMto produce various overview plots and tables for
+A quick and dirty diagnostic tool for NorESM to produce various overview plots and tables

 Currently very much a work in progress based on xesmf land diagnostic,